bow-simulation/virtualbow/documents/user-manual/source/appendix-tips-and-tricks.md

 **Other options**

 Some of the plots have additional context menu entries.
-The proile plot, for example, has options to show or hide nodes or visualize the curvature.
+The profile plot, for example, has options to show or hide nodes or visualize the curvature.

 ## Number inputs